 Opening Hours for the Blue Lagoon

 The Blue Lagoon opening hours vary by season and may be subject to change, so ensure you check the site for updates.
 Currently, the opening hours are as follows:

 Do You Need to Book the Blue Lagoon in Advance?

-You will have a one hour window of flexibility.
-So if you book a visit at 8:00am, you’ll need to arrive between 8:00am and 9:00am to be guaranteed entrance.
+You will have a one-hour window of flexibility.
+So if you book a visit at 9 am, you’ll need to arrive between 9 am and 10 am to be guaranteed entrance.
 If you won’t be able to make your appointment time, be sure to contact the Blue Lagoon as early as possible.
 They may be able to modify your booking.

 Once your booking is complete and paid, you will receive an email with an e-ticket.
 You will not need to print your ticket, an electronic copy is no problem.